Philadelphia: Religion

 Less than 1% of Philadelphia's Christians were Mormons.
 The remainder of the Christian demographic is spread among smaller Protestant denominations and the Eastern and Oriental Orthodox among others.
 The Diocese of Eastern Pennsylvania (Orthodox Church in America) and Greek Orthodox Archdiocese of America (Ecumenical Patriarchate) divide the Eastern Orthodox in Philadelphia.
 The Russian Orthodox St. Andrew's Cathedral is in the city.

 The same study says that other religions collectively compose about 8% of the population, including Judaism, Hinduism, Islam, Buddhism, and Sikhism.
-Philadelphia has the fifth largest Muslim population among American cities.
+Philadelphia has the fifth-largest Muslim population among U.S. cities.
 The remaining 24% claimed no religious affiliation.

-The Philadelphia metropolitan area's Jewish population was estimated at 206,000 in 2001, which was the sixth largest in the United States at that time.
+The Philadelphia metropolitan area's Jewish population was estimated at 206,000 in 2001, which was the sixth-largest in the U.S. at that time.
 Jewish traders were operating in southeastern Pennsylvania long before William Penn.
-Furthermore, Jews in Philadelphia took a prominent part in the War of Independence.
+Jews in Philadelphia took a prominent part in the War of Independence.
 Although the majority of the early Jewish residents were of Portuguese or Spanish descent, some among them had emigrated from Germany and Poland.
 About the beginning of the 19th century, a number of Jews from the latter countries, finding the services of the Congregation Mickvé Israel unfamiliar to them, resolved to form a new congregation which would use the ritual to which they had been accustomed.

 African diasporic religions are practiced in some Latino and Hispanic and Caribbean communities in North and West Philadelphia.